dbeyter/sv-merger/README.md

 # Columns for the input file containing the SVs

-1: chromosome
+0: chromosome

-2: begin site
+1: begin site

-3: end site (use begin site + insertion length for insertions)
+2: end site (use begin site + insertion length for insertions)

-4: SV id (unique identifier for the SVs)
+3: SV id (unique identifier for the SVs)

-5: Sample id (unique identifier for the sample the given SV is found in)
+4: Sample id (unique identifier for the sample the given SV is found in)

-6: Method/algorithm finding the SV
+5: Method/algorithm finding the SV

-7: SV type (e.g. DEL, INS)
+6: SV type (e.g. DEL, INS)

-8*: Pre-clustering id. (unique identifier for a preclustering of SVs)
+7*: Pre-clustering id. (unique identifier for a preclustering of SVs)

 *A pre-clustering is needed to reduce time complexity in merging of SVs.
 Two SVs that are guaranteed not to be merged together should belong to different "pre-clusters".